 The compressor also includes two USB ports, two LED flashlights, an extension hose, and four air compressor nozzles for filling tires, sports equipment, air mattresses, and more.

 Jump starters with air compressors can be incredibly versatile, and this model from DieHard definitely fits the bill.
-The lead-acid jump starter offers 1,150 peak amps for cranking over large diesel engines, as well as reverse hookup protection to avoid damaging the expensive electrical components that are sometimes vulnerable during jumping.
-It also features two 12V, two 110V, and two USB ports for charging devices.
+The lead-acid jump starter offers 950 peak amps for cranking over large diesel engines, as well as reverse hookup protection to avoid damaging the expensive electrical components that are sometimes vulnerable during jumping.
+It also features two 12V ports and a USB port for charging devices.

 The compressor produces up to 100 psi of pressure and includes a digital gauge for presetting the pressure and checking the battery’s charge level.
 A built-in work light makes working on the side of the road in low light a bit less difficult.
 This DieHard model also includes three air nozzle adapters for filling sports equipment, pool floats, and other items.

 When it comes to dialing in a tire’s pressure to a precise reading or checking on a battery’s charge level, nothing beats a digital gauge.
-UTRAI’s offering features two of these digital gauges: one for the 150 psi air compressor and another for the 24,000 mAh lithium-ion battery.
+Utrai’s Jstar Portable Jump Starter with Air Compressor features two of these digital gauges: one for the 120 psi air compressor and another for the 24,000 mAh lithium-ion battery.

-Beyond the digital gauges, this jump starter features 2,000 amps of cranking power, allowing it to start 8-liter gasoline engines or 6.5-liter diesel engines easily.
-There is also a built-in USB Type C port, two USB ports, and an emergency flashlight for working in the dark.
+Beyond the digital gauges, this jump starter features 1,800 amps of cranking power, allowing it to start 7-liter gasoline engines or 6.0-liter diesel engines easily.
+There are also two USB ports, and a bright LED emergency light for working in the dark.

-Those who need a bit more pressure from a jump starter with air compressor should check out MICHELIN’s portable jump starter.
+Those who need a bit more pressure from a jump starter with air compressor should check out Michelin’s Power Source XR1 portable jump starter.
 The air compressor can create up to 260 psi of pressure, filling large, thick tires like those on tractors or heavy-duty trucks with ease.
 However, this jump starter handles more than just tire inflation.
 It also provides 1,000 amps of cranking power from its lead-acid battery for motivating large engines.